 This one is set in URW Egyptienne (1950s) and ITC Benguiat (1977).
 Benguiat is a particularly poor choice since it is based on the Art Nouveau style of around 1900.
 Benguiat shows up on a couple more posters in the movie.

 This is better, but not 100% historically correct.
-The bold font next to the pointing finger is Memphis (1930s).
+The bold font next to the pointing finger is Rockwell (1930s).

-Here we have some artificially condensed Americana (1967) with Memphis (1930s) again.
+Here we have some artificially condensed Americana (1967) with Memphis (1930s).
 You couldn’t distort type by condensing it like this back then.
 It was made of wood or metal, after all.